7 simple calendar tricks that will level-up your team’s productivity

 Timesaving tips for your growing business

-- Install buffer time—Whenever possible, schedule an extra 10 minutes on either side of every meeting, so that you have enough time to clean up from the current meeting and then prepare and set up for the next meeting.
+- Set buffer time—Whenever possible, schedule an extra 10 minutes on either side of every meeting, so that you have enough time to clean up from the current meeting and then prepare and set up for the next meeting.
 This will also help you avoid the feeling of “running” from meeting to meeting.

 - Schedule breaks—When you’re completing tasks like a do-it-all, it’s easy to plow through and work till you’re fried.
 “Getting up for a few minutes and getting our blood flowing and some more oxygen to the brain is a necessary piece of the work day,” according to the Huffington Post’s Healthy Living team.
 Schedule breaks into your calendar to avoid burnout and boost creativity and let your calendar reminders hold you accountable.